-A business broker is a highly skilled and trained professional who helps people sell businesses.
+Business brokers are highly skilled and trained professionals who help people sell businesses.
 If you are serious about selling your business, it is generally recommended that you engage the services of a business broker.

 Business brokers are sometimes compared to real estate agents, but the role is actually quite different.
 Real estate agents mainly deal with bricks-and-mortar sales, whilst business brokers sell businesses.

 However, when you look at the history of business brokering, it is a profession that grew out of the real estate industry.
 But, as time went past, it has become more about the business itself than the real estate.

 A good broker will not only understand the sales process but also the intricacies of lease negotiations, sales systems, staff issues, profit and loss, and more.

 A business broker’s role is to help individuals and organisations sell and sometimes buy businesses.

 In Australia, around 95% of a business broker’s work is representing sellers.

 Skills that every Business Broker should have